 Buying a home is a wise investment that can help you towards a better future.
 It can be scary and there are certainly scenarios (eg. short term living assignment for a work project) where renting is favorable.
 If you’re serious about having domestic tranquility and not wanting it transplanted every time your landlord raises the rent, buying is typically a smart move.
 Financially, buying a home represents one of the biggest steps you will take in setting up a stable future, and when you do decide to take it, do some research.
 Assemble a top-notch team for the home buying process, it will be invaluable.

-Regarded as the premier choice for real estate brokers in the Greater Tampa Bay area, Blake Real Estate provides the most current and innovative marketing, technology and consumer programs to the Tampa Bay real estate consumer.
+Regarded as the premier choice for real estate brokers in Florida, Blake Real Estate provides the most current and innovative marketing, technology and consumer programs to the Tampa Bay real estate consumer.

-Blake Real Estate has helped thousands of families and investors with their real estate needs in the Tampa Bay and surrounding areas for more than a decade.
+Blake Real Estate has helped thousands of families and investors with their real estate needs in Florida for more than a decade.
 This exceptional track record gives clients the comfort of knowing they are working with knowledgeable, skilled professionals who have the contacts and experience that are invaluable to successful real estate transactions.

-With a number of top ranking agents in Pinellas, Pasco and Hillsborough counties, we have an expert in your neighborhood that is ready to assist you!
+With a number of top ranking agents throughout Florida, we have an expert in your neighborhood that is ready to assist you!